 - We support multiple pathways and programs that provide college and preparatory college experiences for students in high school

 - While students may earn college credit in addition to high school credit, Washington’s public four-year college and universities believe the experience of participating in a dual credit course provides value in the experience, preparation and exploration.
-The choice to take a recognized standardized exam should be made by the student.
+Students will gain valuable knowledge, skills and experience even if they choose not to take the exam.

 - College credit earned through College in the High School and Running Start are generally transferrable to Washington public colleges and universities.
 For equivalencies see Resources.